Alkaline Phosphatase (ALP) Testing

 The average Alkaline Phosphatase result is 76.0 IU/L

 Note what is normal for you may differ for your age and gender.

 Women tend to report higher alkaline phosphatase blood levels in their blood than men.

-As many as one in eleven women tested have high levels of Alkaline Phosphatase
+As many as one in thirteen women tested have high levels of Alkaline Phosphatase

 of people have Alkaline Phosphatase blood levels in the normal range.
 Do you?